Arylsulfatase A, Leukocytes

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Extremely low arylsulfatase A levels have been found in some clinically normal parents and other relatives of MLD patients.
-These individuals do not have metachromatic deposits, and their urine content of sulfatide is normal.
+These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatide is normal.
 Individuals with this "pseudodeficiency" have been recognized with increasing frequency among patients with other apparently unrelated neurologic conditions as well as among the general population.
 This has been associated with fairly common polymorphisms in the ARSA gene, which leads to low expression of the enzyme (5%-20% of normal).
 These patients can be difficult to differentiate from actual MLD patients.
-Additional studies, such as molecular genetic testing of ARSA (ARSAS/61259 ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA/81979 Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine) and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.
+Additional studies, such as molecular genetic testing of ARSA (ARSAS / ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA / Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine), and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.

 Decreased enzyme levels indicate an individual is affected with metachromatic leukodystrophy (MLD).
 Note that individuals with pseudoarylsulfatase A deficiency can have results in this range, but are otherwise unaffected with MLD.

 Abnormal results should be confirmed using CTSA / Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine.
 If molecular confirmation is desired, consider molecular genetic testing ARSAS / ARSA Gene, Full Gene Analysis.